sangyx/gtrick/README.md

-# gtricks
+# gtrick: Bag of Tricks for Graph Neural Networks

-Bag of Tricks for Graph Neural Networks.
+> Trick is all you need

 ## Tricks
 * VirtualNode